luiszugasti/IconMatch/README.md

 ## Roadmap

-*✔ denotes an available API, ❌ denotes a WIP API*

-- ✔ Detect regions of interest with moderate accuracy
+- [x] Detect regions of interest with moderate accuracy
-- ✔ Detect candidate region based on proximity
+- [x] Detect candidate region based on proximity
-- ❌ Detect icon-like objects on the screen
+- [ ] Detect icon-like objects on the screen
-- ❌ Context provision into regions of interest
+- [ ] Context provision into regions of interest

 ## Contributing